j13343sh/cognitive-infrastructure-en/cognitive-foundation-theory/README.md

 Instead, Pilot-001 serves as a case study suggesting that sustained operational experience may influence the characteristics of AI-generated documents.

 Whether this observation generalizes beyond Pilot-001 remains an open question for future projects and future generations.

+## Related Research

+* AI Operations Theory

+While Cognitive Infrastructure Theory observes and organizes cognitive activities, AI Operations Theory focuses on how those activities can be operated, maintained, and inherited across time.